 This is the number of records in the presort cache.
 This option only applies if input table fields are specified in the Presort input table by (fields) option.
 A subset of data in the input table, defined by the presort cache size, is cached in the computer memory.
 The records are sorted and geocoded.
 The process repeats on the subsequent subsets of the data until the table is completely processed.

 You can change the presort cache size on the Address Locator Properties dialog box by following the steps below.

-- Click the text box next to the Presort cache size (number of records) option and provide the number of records you want to cache for presorting.
+- Click the text box next to the Presort cache size (number of records) option and enter the number of records that you want to cache for presorting.